yxlin/yxlin/README.md

 <details>
  <summary><h3>👨‍💻 My Journey</h3></summary>
-   I started my journey as a kid gamer with a passion to demystify how early-day progammers created many fun games.
+   I started my journey as a kid gamer with a passion to demystify how early-day programmers created many fun games.
 Was I teaching myself anything?
 Not quite.
 The puzzles they created taught me a lot.